dclstn/better-snapchat/README.md

 Screenshot & Always Present, Auto-Save Chats, and more!
 Previously known as Better Snapchat.

 - 👤 **Always Present** – Bypass Snapchat's presence detection.
-- 🕵️‍♂️ **Bitmoji Presence** – Appear as mobile or hide your Bitmoji from chat.
 - 📱 **Mobile** – Appear as if you are on mobile.
 - 👻 **Invisible** – Hide your Bitmoji from chat.
 - 💾 **Auto-Save Messages** – Automatically save all messages to your history.